Between the Lines

 Still from ‘Between the Lines,’ Marjolijn Dijkman, 2024 -2025

-The sound installation refers to the military marching bands and Morse code communication during the First World War, as well as the sounds bark beetles use to navigate under the bark.
-Electrotechnician Lukas Pol developed and built the robotic installation, and composer Henry Vega has written the composition for the robotic drummers in relation to the film.
+The sound composition part of the installation draws inspiration from military marching bands, Morse code communication from the First World War, and the sounds bark beetles use to navigate beneath the bark.
+Electrotechnician Lukas Pol developed and built the robotic installation; composer Henry Vega wrote the composition for the sixteen robotic drummers in dialogue with the film.

 The installation can be activated with an additional live performance, ‘Natura Rebellis,’ written for three vocalists by Henry Vega.